 At Slaughterbeck Floors, we don’t sell products that aren’t compliant with U.S. laws.

-Whether that means the Lacey Act amendments that are outlined by the EIA or the CARB II standards featured in the 60 minutes segment, you can count on our efforts and research to be conscious to our environment and to ensure the safety of your family.
+Whether that means the Lacey Act amendments that are outlined by the EIA or the CARB II standards featured in the 60 minutes segment, you can count on our efforts and research to be conscious of our environment and to ensure the safety of your family.

-We thoroughly research our suppliers and make sure that our partners and everything in our showroom are sustainable.
+We thoroughly research our suppliers and ensure that our partners and everything in our showroom is sustainable.

 Learn more about their environmental efforts below: